hankjordan/bevy_save/README.md

 ### Stabilization

-`bevy_save` will become a candidate for stabilization once [save versioning and migration](https://github.com/hankjordan/bevy_save/issues/5) is finished.
+`bevy_save` will become a candidate for stabilization once [all stabilization tasks](https://github.com/hankjordan/bevy_save/milestone/2) have been completed.

 ## Compatibility